orionw/FollowIR/README.md

     <p>
 </h4>

 Official repository for the paper [FollowIR: Evaluating and Teaching Information Retrieval Models to Follow Instructions](https://arxiv.org/abs/2403.15246).
-The evaluation extends the [MTEB](https://github.com/embeddings-benchmark/mteb) framework to use instructions, so you can evaluate your mteb compatible code by only changing a few lines!
+The evaluation extends the [MTEB](https://github.com/embeddings-benchmark/mteb) framework to use instructions, so you can evaluate your MTEB compatible code by only changing a few lines!

 ## Links
 | Binary |                                                                 Description                                                                |